vippsas/vipps-ecom-api/vipps-ecom-api.md

 To initiate an express checkout payment the payment initiation call must include the `"paymentType":"eComm Express Payment"` parameter.
 If this parameter is not passed, the payment type will default to regular payment.

 To add authentication to the callbacks made by Vipps the merchant may provide an `authToken`.
-This token will then be returned as a `authorization` header in the callback and shipping details requests made by Vipps for that order.
+This token will then be returned as a `Authorization` header in the callback and shipping details requests made by Vipps for that order.

 Once successfully initiated, a response with a redirect URL is returned.